- Online ServicesPay Fines, Calendars...

-If there is an immediate need for a restraining order, the application needs to be filed in Room 103 of the Court House as early in the day as possible.
-The clerk will take the application to a judge to review and make a decision on a Temporary Restraining Order.
+If there is an immediate need for a restraining order, the application needs to be filed in the Court House as early in the day as possible.
+The clerk will take the application to a Judge to review and make a decision on a Temporary Restraining Order.
 The person requesting the restraining order must pick up the documents before 3:00 p.m.
 The clerk will set the matter for a hearing at which the parties are to appear.

 Any time a restraining order is issued, except an emergency protective order, the party against whom the restraining order is issued must be served personally with a copy of the filed paperwork.
 A person over the age of 18 not a party to the suit can serve the paperwork.
 A Proof of Service executed by the party doing the service must be filed with the court before the hearing on the order.

 For more information you may contact: